Policy on Security Sensitive Research

 City has a responsibility to ensure that its staff and students are not adversely affected by the research being undertaken.
 This needs to be considered before the project commences, with a prior risk assessment being undertaken.
 The risk assessment should include consideration to the potential psychological impact of the study.

 Where students are undertaking research that may be distressing, it is the supervisor’s responsibility to ensure that the student is supported appropriately.
 This can be achieved by, for instance, additional supervisory meetings.
 In addition, students should contact the Student Counselling and Mental Health Service to discuss the potential impact and ongoing need for support before commencing the research.
 Staff are advised to speak to their Head of Department or Research Group and can contact Occupational Health to obtain information a list of organisation that provide psychological support.

-Research that falls within the definition of security sensitive research has to be registered using the registration form and submitted to the Research Integrity Manager, Research & Enterprise.
+Research that falls within the definition of security sensitive research has to be registered using the ethics application form on Research Ethics Online.
 Please note that the form must be signed off by the supervisor in the case of student research, and the Head of Department or Associate Dean for Research in the case of members of staff.
 This will demonstrate to Research & Enterprise that the Department/School is aware of the research being undertaken.

 Any security sensitive research material must be stored on the institutional password protected research shared drive.
 Note that material must not be stored on the researcher’s personal computer, on a City computer or on a standard institutional drive.
 A password protected project drive will be allocated once the project has been registered and approved.

 Physical outputs (e.g. reports, manuals, CDs) must be scanned and a copy uploaded to the secure project drive.
 Hard copies should be destroyed securely once the scanned copy has been saved to the drive.